 Sweet Potato Fries

-Sweet and Spicy Sweet Potato Fries make for a delicious and healthy snack!
+Sweet and Spicy Sweet Potato Fries make for a delicious and simple snack!
 An easy trick guarantees that they are crispy, so you can focus on eating them!

 When I was younger, Disney was a big thing in my family.
 Summer holidays meant trips either back to Jamaica (I didn’t grow up here) or trips to Disney, and as a Disney fanatic, this was a very big deal to me.
 I can remember being young with my brother meeting Aladdin and Chip & Dale for the first time, and being unable to contain my excitement, while also meeting Jafar and coming close to running out of there because why would I want to associate with this bad guy??